KittyGiraudel/site/_posts/2014-12-16-css-riddle-reverse-ellipsis.md

 In other browsers, especially Chrome, the start ellipsis is correctly displayed but not the end of content.
 It leads to something like:

-> ...The answer to life, the univer
+> …The answer to life, the univer

 No luck. :(